karkusviktor/blex/README.md

 * [Git Repository](https://github.com/Magisk-Modules-Repo/Battery-Life-Extender)
 * [Support Thread](https://forum.xda-developers.com/apps/magisk/mcs-charging-controller-t3739371)

-## Intro
+## Introduction

-* #### blex extends/maintains batteries' life with some fun.
+* #### blex helps in extending/maintaining lithium batteries'
+  life by controlling when charging is enabled or disabled.

 ## Details

-* Well, there have been many articles about how to extend or maintain lithium batteries' life long enough that I didn't read neither entirely, but I actually went on to develop a nice tool that could help users achieve that Automated and reliably, and that, is blex.

-* blex provides you an Automation consisting of two features 'Auto Switch' and 'Auto Power'.
-Auto Switch depends on two settings, thr_disable and thr_enable to disable and enable charging.
-The purpose of it is to make the circuit not get away from our specified limits, this is to basically let a consistent charge cycle be maintained which is recommended if you need the battery to long last, and it really is too good on that as counted against total charge cycles.
-So it will disable charging when the disable threshold is hit to enable it back when the enable threshold is hit.
-The other Auto Power, uses thr_power to power the device off.
-Reason for this is just that, to not let drain battery so much as it might harm it bringing back to life.
-So it'll power the device off when power threshold is hit.
+* blex is a tool that lets you enable or disable charging pro- gramatically so to extend/maintain batteries' life, it is reliable and also fully automated.

+* Automation provided includes two features which are 'Auto Switch' and 'Auto Power'.
+Auto Switch is a feature which disables charging when a disable threshold has been hit and enables charging back as soon as the battery level hits an enable threshold, whereas Auto Power is a feature which'll power the device OFF as soon as level has reached a power threshold.

+* The purpose behind Auto Switch is to make the battery lie inside our specified limits so that a constant charge cycle can be maintained that's a basic requirement when you wish to extend the batteries' life.
+It helps to increase maximum charge cycles the battery can have and that without losing anything.

+* And the purpose behind Auto Power is to never let the batt- ery lose voltages too low that it might harm the battery bringing back to the life.
+This helps to prevent some weird issues like unwanted battery levels shown.

-* blex also has manual methods to enable/disable charging on demand, and [--restat] to reset battery statistics.
-Others and these, everything is described well in CLI section.
+* blex also provides you to enable/disable charging manually on demand, and that introduces manual methods.
+You can use manual methods to fulfill the need based on either level or time, refer to the 'CUI' section for more.

+* The 'CUI' section provides details on each flag and option that you can use to setup Automation, configure blex, launch the daemon, reset battery statistics and more...

-## Prereqs
+## Requirements

 * An arm-based chipset.
-* Basic terminal/CLI knowledge.
+* Basic terminal knowledge.
-* (if Magisk install) Magisk v14.6+.
+* (if Magisk install...)
+Magisk 14.6+.
-* (otherwise) Any root solution.
+* (...or else) Any root solution.
-* (otherwise) Init.d support.
+* (...or else) Init.d support.

-## Install
+## Installation

-* blex can be installed either in Magisk or system mode.
-The difference is that Magisk mode does not modify the system, whereas the other one does (possibly making the device un- bootable).
-Flash the zip from Magisk Manager or a recovery and the installer will detect Magisk install to install in Magisk mode, otherwise system mode.
-Note that if Magisk is older, it will install in system mode.
-Files will be saved inside the image if Magisk install, else /data/adb/blex is used.
+* blex supports both the Magisk systemless install and the standard /system modifying install, just make sure all the requirements are met for that specific install mode and do flash the zip from either custom recovery or Magisk Manager and blex will detect install mode for you and install accor- dingly.

+* NOTE: Modifying /system might make your device unbootable.
+* NOTE: If Magisk is detected, you can't do standard install.
+* NOTE: If Magisk is older than required, it'll automatically install in standard /system modifying mode.

 ## Setup

-* After installing, you must run 'blex --configure' to setup blex' kernel interface configs, otherwise blex is useless.
-  This is required only once after install/upgrade.
-Also set Automation features and/or their thresholds to have a nice set-and-forget concept, though default settings should may great enough, they are my personal settings so far.
-I will recommend not enforcing thresholds to serve the purpose in a better and efficient manner.
+* After installing, blex requires you to configure itself by running 'blex --configure', if you don't do that, blex will be of no use to you.
+This step is required only once after installing/upgrading.

+* I also recommend you to toggle ON/OFF Automation features and set their thresholds to your needs to have a nice set- and-forget concept.

+* NOTE: Enforcing thresholds outside blex' recommended limits is against the purpose of extending batteries' life and thus is strongly discouraged.
+That flag is included just for some users who wish to use blex to control charging rather than to extend/maintain batteries' life.

 ## Usage

-* The blex daemon will be launched at boot by the boot scrip that handles all the core runtime functionalities.
-But you will still need a CLI to configure it, setup Automation or have manual methods running on.
-You will need to install a terminal (like Termux).
-Launch the terminal and write 'su' to have root access, then 'blex [flags] [options] args' is what you need.
-Note to not run multiple blex processes and also note that everything is checked and defaulted, so use it wisely.
+* blex provides a nice, user-friendly and easy to use CUI to the user.
+This CUI can be used to configure or setup blex or to run a manual method, etc...
+All you need is a terminal emulator (like Termux).
+So, in steps...

+* ...launch the terminal,
+* write 'su' to have a root shell,
+* and call blex by running 'blex [flags] [options] args'.

+* NOTE: If you have multiple blex processes running, they may interfere with each other, please avoid such conditions.
+* NOTE: Most things in CUI are checked and defaulted to some action if an argument is not provided.

-## CLI
+## CUI

 * Flags

     [--detach]

-    Detach blex from the terminal so that it can run as some background process.
-Useful when running manual methods.
+    Detach from the terminal and run as a background process.

     [--skip-logs]

-    Skip logging blex command execution tree and errors to a log file.
-Useful for preserving 'em and manual methods.
+    Skip dumping logs to the logfile (to improve performance).

     [--enforce]

-    Enforce any valid threshold (1-99) and do not abort such operations, can even keep battery level constant.
-Useful only when you're sure you're not doing some wrong math.
+    Enforce any value between 1-99 as a valid threshold and do not perform mathematics on arguments given.

-    Note that [--detach] must be the first, [--skip-logs] be the second and [--enforce] be the third flag in order to let blex recognize them.
+    NOTE: Flags must be in order [--detach] > [--skip-logs] > [--enforce] or else blex will misinterpret them as options.

 * Options

     [--update] [switch/power] [disable/power] [enable]

-    Update Automation thresholds from arguments or revert if no arguments provided. [switch/power] determines feature
-    to update thresholds of followed by the thresholds them- selves.
-Args will be validated by blex by default unless the [--enforce] flag is given.
-It will also think enable threshold (of Auto Switch) out if that's not given.
-Also thresholds for a feature will be reverted if they're not given, and all thresholds will be reverted if no feature is specified.
+    Update Automation thresholds.
+The feature that provides the thresholds is the first argument and new values of thresholds are arguments following that.

+    If the feature is Auto Power, second argument is power threshold, and if the feature is Auto Switch, second and third arguments are disable and enable thresholds accor- dingly.

+    If enable threshold is not given, it will figure that out, and if no threshold is given, it'll revert thresholds of the feature to their defaults, and finally, if the feature is not given, it will revert every threshold.

     [--toggle] [switch/power] [ON/OFF]

-    Toggle Automation features from argument or revert if no argument provided. [switch/power] determines feature may
+    Toggle Automation feature ON or OFF.
+The feature to toggle is the first argument and the state to toggle to is the second.

-    toggle and [ON/OFF] determines which state to toggle the same to.
-The feature state will be inverted if ON or OFF is not specified, and both features will be reverted for them be not specified.
+    If state is not given, it'll invert the feature state like ON -> OFF and vice versa, and if the feature is not given, both features will be reverted to their default state.

     [--manual] [enable/disable/stop] [level/time]

-    Enable or disable charging, until provided battery level is reached or some specified time has passed.
-First arg, [enable/disable/stop] determines whether to stop/enable/
-    disable manual methods followed by a format string.
-Both arguments are required if not [stop], otherwise a single will work. [stop] will stop any methods running, whereas [enable/disable] will enable/disable charging.
-It recog-
+    Enable or disable charging, or stop every manual method running.
+The action to perform is the first argument and (if not stop) the format string for the action is second argument.

+    If the action is stop, it will stop every manual method currently running, and if enable or disable, then charging state will be {action}d based on the format specified by the format string.

-    nizes format '{level}%' to run until level and '{time}s' or '{time}m' or '{time}h' to run as time passes.
+    The format string will be '{level}%' if {action}ing until the 'level' is hit, or '{time}s', '{time}m' or '{time}h' to {action} charging until 'time' seconds, 'time' minutes or 'time' hours have passed respectively.

     [--mkdaemon] [start/stop]

-    Start or stop the blex daemon, useful in cases where the daemon launched by boot scrip can't be maintained in the context inherited, though very rare.
-If [stop] is given, it will stop the running daemon, and if [start], it will start the daemon.
-It will by default assume [start] when argument is not given.
+    Start or stop the blex daemon manually.
+It will start or stop the daemon as per the first argument.

+    If an argument is not given, it will start the daemon.

     [--configure]

-    Configure blex' kernel interface.
-It should be used only once after installing or upgrading blex, or if you flash a different kernel.
-It has a special workaround for some devices described in the Support section below.
+    Configure blex' kernel communication interface.

     [--restat]

-    Reset battery statistics.
-It is meant as an utility that should be used only once in a month or more, useful only for recalibrating the battery.
-Note that it might not be functional on some older/intermediate devices.
+    Reset battery statistics on demand, useful only when re- calibrating the battery, should be used only once a month.

     [--info]

-    Print some information about current battery state, blex settings and whether the daemon is running or not.
+    Print information about current battery state, settings of blex and whether the daemon is running or not.

     [--help]

-    Print this HELP page.
+    Print this HELP page and exit.

 ## Support

-* If the device rebooted while configuring, re-run the setup to enable a workaround for that.
-If the issue persists, or you have any other issues or bug reports, visit the thread at XDA (see Links->Support Thread).
-Please describe widely and provide relevant logs to ease out debugging.
-You might also mention me so that I do not miss your post.
-If you're willing to contribute, do so by creating PRs at my private repo (see my GitHub profile). blex is developed in my free time, so if it is useful to you, do thank me on the thread please!
+* ISSUE: Device spontaneously reboots while configuring.
+* SOLUTION: Configure blex again after the device rebooted.

+* ISSUE: blex stops working after flashing some kernel.
+* SOLUTION: Reconfigure blex using 'blex --configure'.

+* NOTE: Resetting batterystats might not work for all devices.

+* If you experience any issue while installing, please share about that in the 'official Support Thread' (see 'Links') and remember to attach the '/dev/blex_install.log' logfile.

+* If you experience any issue with the daemon or the CUI, post about that in the thread and please attach logfiles placed in the folder '/sbin/.core/img/blex/log' if Magisk install, or in '/data/adb/blex/log' for standard install.

+* All the bug reports should be widely described and must have required (and relevant) logs.

+* If you're a developer willing to contribute, please do so by creating PRs at my personal GitHub fork of blex.

+* I'm a college first-year student who does it all as a hobby to help others, so if I helped you, kindly use the 'Thanks' button on the XDA Support Thread.

 ## Credits